 What the study measures

-The core metric is current annual dividend income in 2026 from an investment made in 2006.
-The result is shown under a full DRIP assumption, which means each dividend payment is used to buy additional shares.
-That extra share accumulation is what makes the final income result more powerful than a simple cash-only dividend view.
+The core metric is annual dividend income at the 2026 study endpoint from an investment made in 2006.
+The result uses a full DRIP assumption, meaning each dividend payment is reinvested into additional shares.
+The accumulated share count is therefore part of the final income result.

 What is included

-- Initial investment amount shown on each page
+- The initial investment amount shown on each study page

 - Split-adjusted prices and dividend history